History of modern Western subcultures: 1960s

 In the 1960s, the beats (AKA beatniks) grew to be an even larger subculture, spreading around the world.
 Other 1960s subcultures included radicals, mods, rockers, bikers, hippies and the freak scene.
 One of the main transitional features between the beat scene and the hippies was the Merry Pranksters' journey across the United States with Neal Cassady and Ken Kesey, in a psychedelically painted school bus named Further.
-In the US, the hippies' big year was 1967, the so-called summer of love.
+In the US, the hippies' big year was 1967, including Summer of Love in San Francisco.

 The rude boy culture originated in the ghettos of Jamaica, coinciding with the popular rise of rocksteady music, dancehall celebrations and sound system dances.
 Rude boys dressed in the latest fashions, and many were involved with gangs and violence.
 This subculture then spread to the United Kingdom and other countries.

 The mod subculture began with a few cliques of trendy teenage boys in London, England in the late 1950s, but was at its most popular during the early 1960s.
 Mods were obsessed with new fashions such as slim-cut suits; and music styles such as modern jazz, rhythm and blues, soul, ska, and some beat music.
 Many of them rode scooters.

 The mod and rude boy cultures both influenced the skinhead subculture of the late 1960s.
 The skinheads were a harder, more working class version of mods who wore basic clean-cut clothing styles and favoured ska, rocksteady, soul and early reggae music.

 The disco scene originated in the 1960s, with discothèques such as the Whisky a Go Go and Studio 54.

 Subcultures were often based on socializing and wild behaviour, but some of them were centred around politics.
 In the United States, these included the Black Panthers and the Yippies.
 Allen Ginsberg took part in several protest movements, including those for gay rights and those against the Vietnam War and nuclear weapons.
-In Paris, France in May 1968, there was a university student uprising, supported by Jean-Paul Sartre and 121 other intellectuals who signed a statement asserting "the right to disobedience."
+In Paris, France, in May 1968, there was a university student uprising, supported by Jean-Paul Sartre and 121 other intellectuals who signed a statement asserting "the right to disobedience."
 The uprising brought the country to a standstill, and caused the government to call a general election rather than run the risk of being toppled from power.

 The Hacker culture was beginning to form in the 1960s, due to the increased usage of computers at colleges and universities.
 Students who were fascinated by the possible uses of computers and other technologies began figuring out ways to make technology more freely accessible.
 The international Happening and Fluxus movements also had its beginnings in the 1960s, evolving out of the Beat subculture.